nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_consumer_guidance.md

 Retrieval of documents/records is achieved through a HTTP GET request.
 See the [Retrieval Read Interaction](retrieval_interaction_read.html) page for details of the requirements for creating and sending a HTTP GET request for retrieval.

+## Requests via the SSP ##

+Where a document/record is to be retrieved via the SSP the Consumer MUST pre-fix the `content.attachment.url` property, taken from an NRL pointer, with the SSP server URL.
+For further details, see the [Retrieval Read](retrieval_interaction_read.html#retrieval-via-the-ssp) interaction page.

 ## Interaction ID ##

 Consumers MUST include an interaction ID in the HTTP Headers when performing a retrieval request via the SSP.

-The interaction ID for retrieving a record is specific to the record format code, which is included in the pointer meta-data.
-See [Retrieval Formats](retrieval_formats.html) for the mapping between format code and interaction ID.
+The interaction ID for retrieving a record referenced in an NRL pointer is specific to the NRL service and is as follows:

+`urn:nhs:names:services:nrls:SSPExternalClinical.read`

 ## Provider ASID ##